gajjartejas/pi-wish/README.md

 7. Edit the `config.json` file with the following information.

    - `developer.headless` - Set to false for debugging (displays browser window)
-   - `developer.dryRun` - Set `false` to enable clicking post button, true means it won't post to users timeline.
+   - `developer.dryRun` - Set `false` to enable clicking the post button, true means it won't post to the user's timeline.
    - `developer.simulateDelay` - Set `true` to enable delay between clicks.
    - `developer.simulateDelayInSeconds` - delay between clicks/navigation, default is 5 seconds.
-   - `excludeProfileIds` - It will not wish to provided profile ids.
+   - `excludeProfileIds` - It will not wish to provide profile ids.
-   - `includedProfileIds` - It will only wish to provided profile ids.
+   - `includedProfileIds` - It will only wish to provide profile ids.
-   - `randomDelayForWish` - Adds random delay between wish.
+   - `randomDelayForWish` - Adds random delay between wishes.
    - `randomDelayRangeInSeconds` - Range for `randomDelayForWish`, ex: `[0, 100]`
-   - `customBirthdayMessages` - Use specified message for wish.
+   - `customBirthdayMessages` - Use a specified message for a wish.
    - `telegramNotificationsEnabled` - Enable disable telegram notification.
    - `telegramDebugNotificationsEnabled` - Enable debug logs on telegram notification, prints exception if any.

-   Note: Example Ids: `["4", "5"]`, use `id` field from url - `https://m.facebook.com/profile.php/?id=4`
+   Note: Example Ids: `["4", "5"]`, use `id` field from URL - `https://m.facebook.com/profile.php/?id=4`

    Default `config.json` file: